Skip to main content

 From the social worker running an anti-bullying campaign for an after-school program to the caregiver at an adult daycare, human services are just that — providing services that the people of the community need.

 Many students who enter a human services degree program are “helpers” who are invested in positively impacting individuals and communities.
-Those who choose human services as a career are there because they want to be in the "helping professions" to make people’s lives easier, better and safer.
-Providing care and assistance for those who need it most, human services professionals are out to change the world for the better, one person at a time.
+Those who choose this career want to be in the "helping professions" to make people’s lives easier, better and safer.
+Providing care and assistance for those who need it most, these professionals are out to change the world for the better, one person at a time.

-Dr. Thomas Maccarty with the text Dr. Thomas Maccarty"Human services is a vital field that plays a critical role in supporting the well-being of individuals and communities," said Dr. Thomas MacCarty, associate dean of social sciences programs at SNHU.
+"Human services is a vital field that plays a critical role in supporting the well-being of individuals and communities," said Dr. Thomas MacCarty, associate dean of social science programs at SNHU.
 MacCarty noted that "by providing resources, care and support to those in need, human service professionals work to promote equality, social justice and positive change in society."

 In a human services degree program, you'll study how people live and function in society while understanding how social structures and systems impact the lives of individuals, MacCarty said.

 Students currently enrolled in this degree path are as varied in their backgrounds as the careers they may enter after completing their studies and are interested in positions across the spectrum of human services.
-While some students are beginning their educational journey, others are going through a career shift, moving from higher-paying professions to human services because it matches their values.
+While some students are beginning their educational journey, others are going through a career shift, moving from higher-paying professions into this field because it matches their values.

 "It can be a fulfilling career path for individuals who are passionate about helping others and making a positive impact on society," said MacCarty.